-On most Thursdays until 5 p.m., in room 24, designated teachers and staff provide students with homework help.
+On most Tuesdays until 5 p.m., designated teachers and staff provide students with homework help.
 Attendance is taken but it is the responsibility of the home to determine if a student attended or not.
+For more information contact Resource.